hifahir/ecommerce-site-frontend/README.md

 🛒 E-Commerce Frontend (TypeScript)

-Frontend aplikasi E-Commerce Website dengan dukungan TypeScript.
+Frontend for an E-Commerce Website built with TypeScript.
-Saat ini project menggunakan mock data untuk menampilkan produk, sehingga belum sepenuhnya terhubung ke backend.
+Currently, the project uses mock data to display products and is not yet fully connected to a backend API.

-🚀 Fitur Utama
+🚀 Features

-🔍 Pencarian & Filter Produk berdasarkan kategori (mock).

-🛍️ Keranjang Belanja (update jumlah produk real-time).
+* 🔍 Product Search & Filtering by category (mock)
+* 🛍️ Shopping Cart with real-time item updates

-❤️ Wishlist Produk.
+* ❤️ Wishlist / Favorites

-🔐 Autentikasi (dummy state) (Login, Register, Logout).
+* 🔐 Authentication (dummy state): Login, Register, Logout

-💳 Checkout (mock) dengan data statis.
+* 💳 Checkout (mock) with static data

-📦 Order History (mock) untuk melacak pesanan.
+* 📦 Order History (mock) to track past purchases

-📱 Responsive UI (mobile-first).
+* 📱 Responsive UI (mobile-first design)

-🛠️ Teknologi
+🛠️ Tech Stack

-Project ini dibangun dengan:

-⚛️ React
+This project is built with:
- + TypeScript
+⚛️ React + TypeScript

-⚡ Vite
+⚡ Vite for fast development
- untuk development cepat

-🎨 Tailwind CSS
+🎨 Tailwind CSS for styling
- untuk styling

-🔄 Axios / Fetch API (disiapkan untuk integrasi backend, tapi saat ini masih mock)

-📦 State Management: Redux Toolkit atau Zustand

-🧹 ESLint + Prettier
+📜 License

+This project is for learning and portfolio purposes.
+Feel free to use, modify, and extend it as needed.